cloudfoundry/cc-api-v3-style-guide/README.md

 |false|true|asynchronous|202 with 'in progress' instance

 Another idea: We can assume that everyone using the v3 api accepts incomplete and have this be the only behavior.

-## Style Guide Ideas (Style Guide Style Guide)

-### Interesting Ideas
-* Instead of `guid` everywhere, use `id`
-* `accepts_incomplete` is a funky name
-* `relationships` and other top level not-fields should be prefixed with '\_'  in the manner of `_links`
-* We should probably have a unified example somewhere that includes everything
-* Should we distinguish between `PUT` and `PATCH`?
-Which should we use in the docs?
-* We should consider adding justifications for things like `_links` and `relationships` that express the expected use cases for API consumers.

-### Questions
-* Do we need to include response information about both `async` and `accepts_incomplete`
-* Are the `_links` and `relationships` sections compatible?
-There may be duplicate/ conflicting information.
-Maybe these sections should be closer together.
-* How should we behave when service brokers misbehave?
-502?
-50X?
-* How should we handle resources with many links (instances)?

-### Areas of Contention
-* Greg thinks that actions should be POSTS instead of PUTS. http://restful-api-design.readthedocs.org/en/latest/methods.html#actions

-### Known SG Defects
-* The styleguide currently alternates between interpolation styles (`/v3/apps/<guid>` vs `/v3/apps/:guid`)